Organization and Description of the Business

 |Organization Consolidation And Presentation Of Financial Statements [Abstract]|

 Description of Business

-Since commencing operations in mid-2015, substantially all of the Company’s efforts have been focused on research, development, and the advancement of the Company’s product candidates, KZR-616 and KZR-261.
-The Company’s ultimate success depends on the outcome of these ongoing research and development activities.
-The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of $152.0 million as of June 30, 2021.
+Since commencing operations in mid-2015, substantially all of the Company’s efforts have been focused on research, development, and the advancement of the Company’s lead product candidate, KZR-616.
+The Company’s ultimate success depends on the outcome of the ongoing research and development activities.
+The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of $37.8 million as of June 30, 2018.
 The Company expects to incur additional losses in the future to conduct research and development and will need to raise additional capital to fully implement management’s business plan.
 The Company intends to raise such capital through the issuance of additional equity, and potentially through borrowings, strategic alliances with partner companies and other licensing transactions.
 However, if such financing is not available at adequate levels, the Company may need to reevaluate its operating plans.
-Management believes that its existing cash, cash equivalents and marketable securities will be sufficient to fund the Company’s cash requirements for at least 12 months following the issuance of these financial statements.
+Management believes that its existing cash and cash equivalents will be sufficient to fund the Company’s cash requirements for at least 12 months following the issuance of these financial statements.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef